 In fact, these guys are pros when it comes to serving pros.
-The features that can provide you with the best gaming experience are prioritized, and frivolous features are pushed to the curb.
+This chair prioritizes features that can provide you with the best gaming experience, while more frivolous features are pushed to the curb.
 The reclining range is solid, if not the best in the industry, and it also includes a rocking function.
-This probably isn't the gaming chair you want parked in front of your TV and Playstation, but it will be there when you need it for some more serious gaming at the monitor.
+This probably isn't the gaming chair you want parked in front of your TV and Playstation, but it will be there when you need it for some more serious gaming at your PC monitor.

 6. BestOffice Ergonomic PC Gaming Chair 7

 There's something sensible and almost stately about the design of the BestOffice gaming chair.
-It combines together businesslike sensibilities with the contours and patterning of a gaming chair, and while the results are a little odd aesthetically, this gaming chair performs like a dream, and it does so on a budget.
+It combines together businesslike sensibilities with the contours and patterning of a gaming chair.
+While the results are a little odd aesthetically, this gaming chair performs like a dream, and it does so on a budget.
 All of the components here are manufactured using BIFIMA certified processes - a decision that ensures a higher level of durability.

 7. OFM Essentials Racing Style Bonded Leather Gaming Chair

 But durability is definitely the key selling point for this gaming chair.
 The 300 pounds weight capacity is about the best you'll find for budget gaming chairs, and the casters have been rated for nearly 50 miles of use.
 Then there's the chair back itself, which has been tested 100,000 times.
-It may not impress with flash, but you can count on this gaming chair to last you through the long haul.
+It may not impress with its lack of flair, but you can count on this gaming chair to last you through the long haul.

 8. X Rocker Pro Series 2.1 Foldable Video Gaming Chair

-Even the best gaming chairs tend to follow a formula: one with a focus on optimal competitive performance, alert posture, and racing car designs.
+Even the best gaming chairs tend to follow a formula: a focus on optimal competitive performance, alert posture, and racing car designs.
 The X Rocker Pro breaks that formula.
 It's perhaps better described as an "entertainment chair".
-Two forward facing speakers are mounted in the body along with a subwoofer and some smart technology to deliver smart and immersive soundscapes directly into your ears, and they're even accompanied by vibrational feedback you can seriously feel.
+Two forward-facing speakers are mounted in the body along with a subwoofer and some smart technology to deliver smart and immersive soundscapes directly into your ears, and they're even accompanied by vibrational feedback you can seriously feel.

-It may be technologically pretty advanced (at least as far as budget gaming chairs go), but it's pretty easy to set up too.
-A wireless radio receiver (along with optional RCA inputs) easily sync up what you're experiencing to the game you're immersed in.
+It may be technologically pretty advanced (at least as far as budget gaming chairs go), but it's pretty easy to set up.
+A wireless radio receiver (along with optional RCA inputs) easily syncs up what you're experiencing to the game you're immersed in.
 And this, of course, is a rocker through and through, so it's still easy to grab a quick nap or just chill out between matches when you want.

 9. Fortnite OMEGA-R Gaming Rocker Chair

-The price point of the Fortnite Omega-R may slightly stretch the credibility of "budget chair" with an MSRP that hovers around $200, but the value here is just too good to pass up.
-This is maybe the best looking chair we've seen in the budget category, and in fact one of the best looking chair models we've seen period.
-Of course, the dominant presence of an Overwatch logo means it can't exactly double as an office chair, but it's the rare gaming chair that has presence while still maintaining subtlety.
+The price point of the Fortnite Omega-R may slightly stretch the credibility of a "budget" chair with an MSRP that hovers around $200, but the value here is just too good to pass up.
+This may be the best-looking chair we've seen in the budget category and in fact one of the best-looking chair models we've seen, period.
+Of course, the dominant presence of a Fortnite logo means it can't exactly double as an office chair, but it's a rare gaming chair that has presence while still maintaining subtlety.

 Budget Gaming Chairs Buyer’s Guide

 If there’s one thing we can’t stress enough, it’s this: take weight capacity seriously.
-While most gaming chair manufacturers will allow some wiggle room in terms of the weight that’s supported, don’t count on that.
-If you weight 300 pounds, look for big and tall PC gaming chairs rather than more traditionally sized gaming chairs.
-Never, under any circumstances, should you exceed the weight capacity.
-It can cause long term damage to your chair even if you can’t notice it, and you also risk potential injury to yourself from PC gaming chairs that can’t handle the right load.
+While most gaming chair manufacturers will allow for some wiggle room in terms of the weight that’s supported, don’t count on that to always be the case.
+If you weigh 300 pounds, for example, look for big and tall PC gaming chairs rather than more traditionally sized gaming chairs.
+Never, under any circumstances, should you exceed the maximum weight capacity.
+It can cause long-term damage to your chair even if you don’t notice it at first, and you also risk potential injury to yourself from PC gaming chairs that aren’t designed to handle the load.

 The first thing to look at when thinking about the dimensions of gaming chairs is how much seat space there is.
 The racing car style design that’s so prominent in budget gaming chairs is great for ergonomics, but it isn’t always the best at accommodating people with stockier frames.

-One thing to take note of is the fact that many of the best gaming chairs are constructed in Southeast Asia, where the average height and size is smaller than it is in Europe and the United States.
+One thing to take note of is the fact that many of the best gaming chairs are constructed in Southeast Asia, where the average height and size are smaller than in Europe and the United States.
 For that reason, sizes can sometimes be a little smaller than advertised, and that’s especially true when looking at more budget-priced gaming chairs.

-One of the biggest advantages that gaming chairs (budget or otherwise) offer is their ergonomics.
-The fully vertical but contoured design that’s the trademark of a racing car design creates a cradle that fits key points on your body and making sure those contour points are matched up relatively close to the right part of your body is integral if you want to get the best experience.
+One of the biggest advantages that gaming chairs offer (budget or otherwise) is their ergonomics.
+The fully vertical but contoured design that is the trademark of a racing car design creates a cradle that fits key points on your body.
+Making sure those contour points match up relatively close to the right parts of your body is integral if you want to get the best experience.

 There are two main points to take into consideration here: the neck and lumbar support.
 Most gaming chairs in the budget category will offer a backrest width of approximately 30 inches.
 That’s enough to extend to the neck and the lower back even when reclining.

-The vast majority of gaming chairs utilize a racing car build that’s designed to make the most of the advantages you might find in a highly tuned racing sports car.
-The high back keeps your spine nicely aligned from the base of the lumbar all the way up to the shoulders, and the bucket seat keeps you secure without slipping around in your seat.
+The vast majority of gaming chairs utilize a racing car build that’s designed to offer many of the advantages you might find from the seats in a highly tuned racing sports car.
+The high backrest keeps your spine nicely aligned from the base of the lumbar all the way up to the shoulders, and the bucket seat keeps you secure without slipping around in your seat.
 And while these types of gaming chairs often have extravagant designs, they can double as office chairs too.
-There are a reason racing car seats are so popular – they’re the most reliable and best ergonomic gaming chair style around.
+There’s a reason racing car seats are so popular – it’s the most reliable and best ergonomic gaming chair style around.

-They may be positioned on a stand or settled directly on the floor, but in either case, they keep a lower profile than a racing car ergonomic gaming chair and often come with speakers and other accessories for longer gaming sessions.
-That said, these types of gaming chairs often aren’t on wheels, so they aren’t as mobile as a more traditional game chair, and they tend to offer much less in the way of adjustment.
+They may be positioned on a stand or settled directly on the floor, but in either case, they keep a lower profile than an ergonomic racing car gaming chair and often come with speakers and other accessories for longer gaming sessions.
+That said, these types of gaming chairs often aren’t on wheels, so they aren’t as mobile as a more traditional gaming chair, and they tend to offer much less in the way of adjustment.
 These types of gaming chairs will be the best choice for more casual and party-oriented gaming.

 - You might also like our article on the best 1440p monitors for gaming.

 - On a budget?
-Check out the best cheap gaming mouse.
+Check out the best cheap gaming mice.

-One of the most popular boasts of gaming chair advocates is that they promote a more natural and healthy sense of posture than a more traditional office chair.
-Fortunately, those boasts are mostly true.
-Game chairs can often double as office chairs for this reason, and gaming chairs fundamentally have a whole lot in common with the high backed and deep-seated executive office chairs that can often cost hundreds and hundreds of dollars.
+One of the most important facets of a gaming chair is that they promote a more natural and healthy posture than a more traditional office chair.
+Gaming chairs can often double as office chairs for this reason, and they fundamentally have a whole lot in common with the high-backed and deep-seated executive office chairs that can often cost hundreds and hundreds of dollars.

 The biggest ergonomic boost, and one that’s present even when looking for a budget PC gaming chair, is the inclusion of strategic support at the back of the neck and lower back.
 Chairs at this price commonly come with at least some level of extra padding at both positions, but the best budget gaming chairs offer you the best value for your dollar through the inclusion of both a lumbar pillow and a neck pillow.

-So what should be specifically looking for when evaluating the ergonomics of PC gaming chairs?
-The best way to test out the comfort of a gaming chair is to sit in it yourself, but that’s not always a practical choice.
-A good second option is to scour through user and professional reviews.
+So what should you be specifically looking for when evaluating the ergonomics of PC gaming chairs?
+The best way to test out the comfort of a gaming chair is to sit in it yourself, but that’s not always a practical option.
+A good second option is to scour through professional and user reviews.
 Comfort is often a very personal thing, and getting as broad a number of opinions as possible is especially important when shopping for a chair.
-But another crucial element that affects ergonomics is the material types used.

 - Tilt adjustment refers to how far the chair can lean back.
-The recline range is measured in degrees, and the best budget gaming models aren’t different from the top of the line models in terms of what’s offered.
-90 to 180 degrees is ideal, with the former meaning the chair is fully upright and the latter meaning it’s flatly horizontal.
-The ability to take naps between long gaming sessions is easily one of the bigger distinctions between office chair/gaming chair models.
+The recline range is measured in degrees, and the best budget gaming models are no different from the top-of-the-line models in terms of what’s on offer.
+90 to 180 degrees is ideal, with the former meaning the chair is fully upright and the latter meaning it’s entirely horizontal.
+The ability to take naps between long gaming sessions is easily one of the bigger distinctions between office chair and gaming chair models.